-Safety gear- mask, goggles, square, hammer or nailing gun, tape measure, spacer wedges, pencil, saw, utility knife.
+Safety gear- mask, goggles, square, hammer or nailing gun, tape measure, spacer wedges, pencil, saw, utility knife

 Solid wood flooring can be nailed over existing wood floorboards provided they are dry, firm and level.
 When installing over concrete subfloors lay a DPM followed by 18-24(12/16"-1") Exterior Grade plywood first then nail the flooring into the plywood.
-18mm (3/4") solid wood should not be fixed over batters or directly over joists.
+18mm(3/4") solid wood should not be fixed over batters or directly over joists.

-1. Lay a suitable polythene vapour barrier onto the substrate, overlap any seams by at least 200mm (7 7/8") and securely tape to provide a suitable seal.
-Lay 18-24 mm (12/16"-1") Exterior Grade plywood across the floor in the opposite direction to the length of the new boards, to provide a material into which the nails can x.
-The plywood sheets should be butted together allowing a 15mm (5/8") perimeter gap for expansion.
-Ensure that all under floor pipe work is lagged before the floor is laid.
-This will prevent localized shrinkage in the floor from hot adjacent pipes.

-2. Mark out a straight line parallel to the chosen wall, allowing a 15mm (5/8") gap for expansion.
-It may be necessary to scribe the first row of boards to achieve correct alignment.

-3. Square the first row of boards to the pre marked line with the tongue facing into the room.
-Top nail\ (top nail at 250-300 mm (9 7/8" - 11 13/16") intervals or onto every joist, and where possible within 75mm (3") of the end of each board and countersink through the boards as near to the wall as possible). \Top nailing is nailing the board to the subfloor through the top of the board.

-4. Using the same spacing, of 250-300mm (97/8" - 11 13/16"), secret nail at a 45° ensuring a countersink through the tongue.
-For ease a mechanical floor-nailer can be used for this job.

-5. Fit the next run of boards groove to tongue and secret nail.

-6. Continue to t the board from left to right.
-Always stagger the end joins by a minimum of 150mm (6") and a maximum of 300mm (11 13/16").
-Measure and trim the last board to t, allowing for the 15mm (5/8") expansion gap.
-Where possible, use o -cuts to start the next row.

-7. For the last row of boards you can use the sandwich technique to measure the width of board required, ensuring that the row is not less than 10cm (4") in width.
+- 1. Lay a suitable polythene vapor barrier onto the substrate, overlap any seams by at least 200mm(7 7/8") and securely tape to provide a suitable seal.
+Lay 18-24 mm(12/16"-1") Exterior Grade plywood across the floor in the opposite direction to the length of the new boards, to provide a material into which the nails can fix.
+The plywood sheets should be butted together allowing a 15mm(5/8") perimeter gap for expansion.
+Ensure that all underfloor pipe work is lagged before the floor is laid.
+This will prevent localized shrinkage in the floor from hot adjacent pipes. - 2.
+Mark out a straight line parallel to the chosen wall, allowing a 15mm(5/8") gap for expansion.
+It may be necessary to scribe the first row of boards to achieve correct alignment - 3.
+Square the first row of boards to the pre marked line with the tongue facing into the room.
+Top nail (top nail at 250-300 mm(9 7/8" 11 13/16") intervals or onto every joist, and where possible within 75mm(3") of the end of each board and countersink through the boards as near to the wall as possible) Top nailing is nailing the board to the subfloor through the top of the board - 4.
+Using the same spacing, of 250-300mm(9 7/8'' $11\,13/16''$), secret nail at a 45° ensuring a countersink through the tongue.
+For ease a mechanical floor nailer can be used for this job. - 5.
+Fit the next run of boards groove to tongue and secret nail. - 6.
+Continue to fit the board from left to right.
+Always stagger the end joins by a minimum of 150mm(6") and a maximum of 300mm(11 13/16").
+Measure and trim the last board to fit, allowing for the 15mm(5/8") expansion gap.
+Where possible, use off-cuts to start the next row. - 7.
+For the last row of boards you can use the sandwich technique to measure the width of board required, ensuring that the row is not less than 10cm(4") in width.
 Place the board for last row on top of the previous row.
-Using a full width o cut board and spacer wedges placed up against the wall, scribe the last row to mark the correct cutting line.

-8. Top nail and countersink the last run of boards to finish.
+Using a full width off cut board and spacer wedges placed up against the wall, scribe the last row to mark the correct cutting line. - 8.
+Top nail and countersink the last run of boards to finish.

-9. All pipes, pillars, frames etc., must be cut around to provide suitable expansion gaps.